boffutt28/thoughts/thoughts/marketing/Product_Marketing_For_Bottoms_Up_Infra.md

 ## High Level Market Changes
 To kick things off, I think it’s important to cover a few high level trends that have really changed buying behavior in recent years.
 These shifts have required a relatively deep re-thinking of product marketing, and require throwing out a good bit of historical wisdom.
 The marketing role has changed a lot more generally (become much more scientific and metrics driven), but we’ll stick to product marketing for this doc.

 Fundamentally, I think the changes outlined below are the result of a combination of the internet + a generational change in middle management, and mostly boil down to the fact that people just do not want to be “sold to” in the traditional sense anymore.
-We had a lot of reps that came from legacy companies like Oracle while I was at MemSQL, and I don’t think many of them fully appreciated the changes below.
-I saw firsthand how painful that ended up being on our ability to sell, and we ended up churning a lot of those reps.
+The thoughts below are informed by my time using open source at Palantir, , PMing a closed source product at MemSQL, and investing in open source/bottoms up technologies at Index Ventures.

 The key changes are: